Japanese / English

 research publication members seminar LaSIE?

-The Nanophotonics Laboratory in the Department of Applied Physics at Osaka University focuses on the development and application of advanced optical microscopy techniques in the biological and medical fields.
-The laboratory focuses on Raman microscopy, Raman tag imaging, and super-resolution microscopy.
+The Nanophotonics Laboratory in the Department of Applied Physics at the University of Osaka is dedicated to advancing the development and application of cutting-edge optical microscopy technologies, with a particular focus on biological and medical sciences.

-We also use these advanced tools to study the molecular mechanisms of cellular processes, develop new diagnostic tools for the early detection of diseases such as cancer, and study a wide range of biological and medical problems.
+Leveraging these technologies, we explore the molecular mechanisms underlying cellular processes, develop innovative diagnostic approaches for the early detection of diseases such as cancer, and address a wide range of biological and medical challenges.

-In addition to our research activities, our laboratory is committed to education and training, providing hands-on training in advanced optical microscopy techniques and opportunities for collaborative research projects with leading scientists and institutions around the world.
+In addition to our research activities, we are strongly committed to education and training.
+Our laboratory offers hands-on experience in advanced optical microscopy techniques and fosters collaborative research projects with leading scientists and institutions around the world.

 Current research topics: